Are you on the search for Cal.com alternatives? We’ve got you covered.

 Limited customer support: Users report that Cal.com's customer support can be slow, especially for free and lower-tier plans, which creates challenges when troubleshooting issues.

-Integration gaps: While Cal.com connects with major calendar services, it may lack specialized integrations with industry-specific tools that alternative platforms offer.
+Integration gaps: While Cal.com integrates with major calendar apps, it may lack specialized integrations with industry-specific tools that alternative platforms offer.

 User interface limitations: Some users find Cal.com's interface less intuitive than alternatives, with certain functions requiring more steps than necessary.